biofe/MolSimPipeline/README.md

 * [python3](https://www.python.org/)

 ## Setup
-* Username directory must exist in the workspace on the server
+* Username directory must exist or manually created in the workspace on the server

 ## Manual